navcoin/NavHub/content/news/2018-09-19-navcoin-core-next-steps.md

 <https://www.youtube.com/watch?v=rjez0_Gd0sU>

-If you were in the audience you’ll know there were a few first-time technical difficulties, but they should all be ironed out going forward - including a better internet connection and microphone.
+There were a few first-time technical difficulties, but they should all be ironed out going forward - thanks to a better internet connection and dedicated microphone.

 The second education livestream is on Thursday 20 September at 0830 GMT +12.
 To help you get the time right, check the countdown timer on the Youtube link below.